MikeSpark/AIoTworkshop2020/README.md

 What we go through today?

 **Azure IoT Central**
-  -IaaS, PaaS & SaaS
+  1. IaaS, PaaS & SaaS
-  -IoTC demo
+  2. IoTC demo

 **DIY**
   -Create your own IoT Central and viusalize your device